Cranford Publictions

 Most modern Browsers are already set up to play MP3s.
 You may however need to "fine-tune" your settings, plug-ins installed etc. Because of the number of players, browsers and versions that exist, it's impossible for us to give specific instructions.

 With most software you install, set-up happens automatically.
-Programs such as Internet Explorer and Netscape Communicator are best used with transparent plug-ins such as Quicktime.
+Programs such as Firefox, Safari Internet Explorer and Netscape Communicator are best used with transparent plug-ins such as Quicktime.
 All can be downloaded for free for both Windows and MacIntosh platforms.

 Any browser with a properly installed plug in will open our MP3 files exactly the same way as activating a text link on the web.
 We have programmed the links so that while the MP3 loads into your cache, a new resizable window opens ... so that you can look at the musical notation to the tune while you wait for the sound to begin.
 If you have more than one audio player on your computer you should assign each one as the default player for specific audio files.
 Use your Realaudio player to listen to the Realaudio files.
 Use MP3, Windows Media or QuickTime players to listen to MP3 files.
 Using your Realaudio player to listen to MP3 files may cause a minor crash in the audio software and you may have to shut down the program.